mikaelasanchez/federated-learning-on-raspberry-pi/README.md

 We will set up PySyft on two Raspberry Pis and learn how to train a Recurrent Neural Network on a Raspberry Pi via PySyft.

+<b> This is Mika's forked repository so it will not be up-to-date and only contain her contribution to the project </b>

 ## Topics
    - PySyft(https://github.com/OpenMined/PySyft)
    - Raspberry Pi